How to encourage kids to play independently

 Once you start building a habit of preparing simple invitations to play for your kids, setting up activities will become a lot easier, so you’ll spend less time looking for ideas and more time being present with your kids.

-This is one of the most effective tips to use when you need to work from home!
+If your child struggles with playing alone, this is one of the most effective tips to use when you need to work from home!

-Making short breaks to talk with the child about what they are doing keeps them engaged in the activity for a longer time, and encourages them to try even more ideas on their own.
+Making short breaks to talk with the kids about what they are doing keeps them engaged in the activity for a longer time, and encourages them to try even more ideas on their own.

 7. Create an inviting play space